winglang/playground/apps/tour/src/tutorials/main/05-tutorial.md

-# Add a Bucket to store the latest message sent to our queue.
+# Store the Latest Message Sent to Our Queue

-1. Paste this code in line 4.
+Begin by pasting the following code on line 4:

 ```ts
 let b = new cloud.Bucket() as "Bucket: Last Message";